Local fields, iterated extensions, and Julia Sets: The extension

 \section{The extension $K_\infty$}

 In this section, we describe how the extension $K_{\infty}/K$ varies with $v(c)$.
 In~\cite[Corollary 4.4]{anderson-hamblen-poonen-walton}, the authors prove that if $p\nmid \ell$ or $p=\ell$ and $v(c) <\nu_\infty$, then $K_\infty$ is a finite extension of $K$.
-The authors prove this by examining directly the valuation $v(\alpha_n)$ such that $f^n(\alpha_n)= \alpha$.
+The authors prove this by examining directly the valuation $v(\alpha_n)$ such that $f_c^n(\alpha_n)= \alpha$.

 Here we use the results of Section~\ref{sec:JuliaSets} to recover this result and extend to all values of $\ell \geq 2$.
-For simplicity, in this section, we prove the case $\ell = p^k$.
-The general case $\ell = Np^k$ is similar, requiring only the selection of the last nonzero slope.
+For simplicity, we first prove the case $\ell = p^k$.
+The general case $\ell = Np^k$ with $N>1$ and $(N,p)=1$ follows by the same argument, using Lemma~\ref{lem: General NP} in place of Lemma~\ref{Newton Polygon}.
+The proof proceeds identically except that the final segment of the Newton polygon is handled by the same method.
+The details are straightforward and left to the reader.